eliohana101/Smart-crosswalk/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
    Description:

-   People are run over in a crosswalk Sometimes there are hit and run accidents in which the victim is left in the crosswalk on occasion without the possibility of calling for help.
+   People are run over in a crosswalk on occasion there are hit and run accidents. in which case the victim is left in the crosswalk without the possibility of calling for help.

    Suggestion for this problem.
    Placing a device is able to detect in real-time people are run over in a crosswalk and the device calls